sb955/LIME/README.md

 ML coding project during masters.
-May the code help some other lonely students.
+May the code help other students.
-Contact me for questions.
+Contact for questions.